xulihang/BasicCAT-website/tools/index.md

 2. Aligner

-	This tool align source text and target text from individual files or one single bilingual files.
+	This tool aligns source text and target text from individual files or one single bilingual file.

 	Detailed intro: [New Tool!
 Bitext Aligner](/new-tool-bitext-aligner/)